Irish mythology: Sources

+And in the modern period, Geoffrey Keating's Foras Feasa ar Éirinn (The History of Ireland) (c.
+1640).

 Most of these manuscripts were created by Christian monks, who may well have been torn between a desire to record their native culture and hostility to pagan beliefs, resulting in some of the gods being euhemerised.
 Many of the later sources may also have formed parts of a propaganda effort designed to create a history for the people of Ireland that could bear comparison with the mythological descent of their British invaders from the founders of Rome, as promulgated by Geoffrey of Monmouth and others.
 There was also a tendency to rework Irish genealogies to fit them into the schemas of Greek or biblical genealogy.

 Whether medieval Irish literature provides reliable evidence of oral tradition remains a matter for debate.
 Kenneth Jackson described the Ulster Cycle as a "window on the Iron Age", and Garret Olmsted has attempted to draw parallels between Táin Bó Cuailnge, the Ulster Cycle epic and the iconography of the Gundestrup Cauldron.
 However, these "nativist" claims have been challenged by "revisionist" scholars who believe that much of the literature was created, rather than merely recorded, in Christian times, more or less in imitation of the epics of classical literature that came with Latin learning.
 The revisionists point to passages apparently influenced by the Iliad in Táin Bó Cuailnge, and to the Togail Troí, an Irish adaptation of Dares Phrygius' De excidio Troiae historia, found in the Book of Leinster.
 They also argue that the material culture depicted in the stories is generally closer to that of the time of their composition than to that of the distant past.